Tampines Secondary School: Identity and culture

 The school crest consists of a 'T' and 'S', with the 'S' resembling a stream.
-The 'T' represents the school's name as well as the Tampines tree, and the 'S' represents the students who had just joined the school and are working their way towards success.
+The 'T' represents the school's name as well as the Tampines tree, and the 'S' represents the students who have just joined the school and are working their way towards success.

 Facilities

 Tampines Secondary School shares a main building with Tampines Primary School.

 Co-curricular activities

 The school offers 20 extra-curricular activities, labelled as co-curricular activities (CCAs) by the Ministry of Education.
 These include sports, uniformed groups, performing arts, clubs and societies.